 - Click the Disabled button and select Enabled.

-For more information, check our article on how to configure Surface Go UEFI here.
+For more information, check our article on configuring Surface Go UEFI here.

 More on Surface Go Tips & Tricks